Driving by the Rules: A Benchmark for Integrating Traffic Sign Regulations into Vectorized HD Map: Modular Approach

-To tackle the multimodal information interaction involving images, texts, and vectors, we develop a \textbf{Vision-Language Encoder (VLE)} and a \textbf{Map Element Encoder (MEE)}.
-The following sections detail their structures and applications, as well as the experimental results on MapDR.
+In order to conduct a comprehensive analysis of the entire task, a modular approach is implemented in this section to address the two sub-tasks.
+It is demonstrated that these interconnected modules can effectively achieve the ultimate objective of integrating driving rules into the HD map.
+To address the multimodal information interaction encompassing images, texts, and vectors, a \textbf{Vision-Language Encoder (VLE)} and a \textbf{Map Element Encoder (MEE)} are developed.
+The following sections expound upon their structures, applications, and the experimental results on MapDR.